 • To achieve a good impression of a texture, whether it is deep or fine lined, takes even and consistent pressure.
 Everyone has different capabilities and weaknesses.
 It is sometimes easier to produce a good texture impression while standing upright as you roll the clay, rather than when you are seated in a chair.

 • The larger in circumference the roller is, the more even the sheet of clay will appear.
 If you used a tool the size of a pencil, you'd notice a rippled surface.
 Rolling with a tool the thickness of a dinner candle would produce a more uniform topography.
 I like to use a piece of PVC pipe that is between 1" and 2" around.
 (Note the difference in the way the hardware store labels plumbing pipe.
 The measurements they use relate to the interior diameter.
 When used as a rolling tool - you're interested in the exterior circumference.)

 Reduction Rolling aka The Drop Card Method

-• Another way to create a pleasing texture is to roll a slab of untextured clay that is 1-2 cards thicker than is needed.
+• Another way to create a uniform texture is to roll a slab of untextured clay that is 1-2 cards thicker than is needed.
 When transferring the pre-rolled slab to the texture mat, take away the extra 1-2 card spacer(s) and roll over the slab again.
 This allows the clay to be pressed further into the depressions of the texture, producing an image with more detailed relief.

 • At some point you might like a shallow texture for a specific project - experiment with this technique by placing clay directly on the texture using the desired spacer thickness, then using the reduction rolling process with one card, and again with two cards.
 Take note of the differences in the raised areas of the design, and remember the results for future reference.